Table of Contents

 Azure Stack HCI is a better solution to run virtualized workloads in a familiar way – but with Hyperconverged efficiency – and connect to Azure for hybrid scenarios such as cloud backup, cloud-based monitoring, etc.

 Buy Azure Stack HCI from your preferred hardware partner

 As of today, you can buy Azure Stack HCI solutions from 15 partners and 74 different solutions.
 All certified partners are offering Microsoft-validated hardware systems to ensure optimal performance and reliability.
 Your preferred Microsoft hardware partner gets you up and running without lengthy design and build time and offers a single point of contact for implementation and support services.

 If you want to see more from all of the hardware partners in this journey, check out the new Azure Stack HCI solution catalog.
 Microsoft covered every scenario under the sun, from a tiny, affordable 2-nodes system, to mind-blowing All-NVMe 16-node monsters.
 Check their catalog here.

-To learn more about Azure Stack HCI, I highly recommend to check out these resources including Microsoft hybrid offerings:
+To learn more about Azure Stack HCI, I highly recommend checking out these resources including Microsoft hybrid offerings:

 - Register for the Hybrid Cloud Virtual Event on March 28, 2019.

-- Learn more about Azure Stack HCI solutions website.
+- Learn more about the Azure Stack HCI solutions website.

 - Listen to Microsoft experts Jeff Woolsey and Vijay Tewari discuss the new Azure Stack HCI solutions.